lverwimp/tf-lm/config/README.md

 * **save_path**: path where the model will be saved
 * **log** (optional): name for the log file
   * change LOG_DIR in main.py to a directory of your choice
-  * if no log is specified, the log file will be LOG_DIR/<basename of save_path>
+  * if no log is specified, the log file will be LOG_DIR/\<basename of save_path\>

 # Size of the model

 * **vocab**: can be switched on if you want to train with a smaller vocabulary than in the original data
   * False if you want to use the full vocabulary (data files are named 'train.txt' etc.)
-  * size of vocab divided by 1000 (e.g. if you want to reduce the vocabulary of Penn Treebank to 5k instead of 10k, use '5' as value, replace all words in the data with the <UNK> symbol and rename the files like this: train.txt -> train_5k-unk.txt)
+  * size of vocab divided by 1000 (e.g. if you want to reduce the vocabulary of Penn Treebank to 5k instead of 10k, use '5' as value, replace all words in the data with the \<unk\> symbol and rename the files like this: train.txt -> train_5k-unk.txt)
+!!! by default, out-of-vocabulary words are assumed to be replaced by \<unk\>, if this is for example \<UNK\> in your dataset, adapt the __init__ function in the lm_data.LMData class (self.unk and self.replace_unk).
 * **layer**: type of cell (only LSTM implemented so far, but can be easily changed)
 * **num_layers**: number of hidden layers
 * **size**: size of the word (or character) embedding = size of the hidden layer